peterzieba/5Vpld/linux-workflow/README.md

     * FIT1502.EXE is copied to FIND1502.EXE
     * FIT1504.EXE is copied to FIND1504.EXE
     * FIT1508.EXE is copied to FIND1508.EXE
-* Once you have everything installed, you can download 5vcomp and place it into your path.
+* Once you have everything installed, you can download and place 5vcomp somewhere like /usr/local/bin/ where it will be conveinently in your path.

 # Usage
 <code>